BLOG POST photos (4)

 • Sequencing activities – There are a variety of commercially available sequencing card sets.
 I especially love this sequencing set from Carson Dellosa because it uses real photos.
 You can also find printable and digital Sequencing Activities with photos in the Pinwheel Speech Store (see photo above).
 This activity starts with 2 step sequences and gradually moves up to 4 step sequences.

 • Sequencing and Retelling stories – Literacy based instruction almost always includes sequencing and retelling the story.
 Simply read a book to your student and then have him retell the main events in the story.
 Use story props or refer to visuals in the book.
-You might also be interested in the Sequencing Stories in the Pinwheel speech store!
+You might also be interested in these Sequencing Stories in the Pinwheel speech store!

 • Verbal sequencing – Eventually, you can practice sequencing tasks and events without visuals.
 Have your student tell you “how to brush your teeth” or “how to wash your hands”.
 Tell Me How… is an activity available in the Pinwheel Speech store to practice this skill.
 I have also included a FREE list of verbal sequencing tasks that you can download below!